DmitrDomrachev/joint_purchases/README.md

 ## Features

 - Saving data locally on the device using sharedPref. ✅ [done]
-- Creating a meeting with products and participants. 💻 [in work]
+- Creating a meeting with products and members. ✅ [done]
-- Calculation of the cost of purchases for each member, depending on what goods he used. ⏳ [coming soon]
+- Calculation of the cost of purchases for each member, depending on what goods he used.💻 [in work]
 - Saving data locally on the device using sqlite. ⏳ [coming soon]
 - Syncing local data with the cloud. 📆 [in the plans]
 - The ability to share the meeting with other users. 📆 [in the plans]